Kilroot Power Station

-Kilroot power station is a coal and oil power station on the north shore of Belfast Lough at Kilroot near Carrickfergus in County Antrim, Northern Ireland.
-The station generates 560 megawatts (MW) of electricity from dual coal and oil fuelled generators, along with approximately 141 megawatts (MW) from four Gas Turbines and 10 MW of battery energy storage from the Kilroot Advancion Energy Storage Array.
+Kilroot power station is a fossil fuel power plant on the north shore of Belfast Lough at Kilroot near Carrickfergus in County Antrim, Northern Ireland.
+The plant currently has a 141 megawatt (MW) capacity from four standby gas turbines and a 10 MW battery energy storage capacity from the Kilroot Advancion Energy Storage Array.

-Since the privatisation of Northern Ireland Electricity in 1992, the power station has been owned by the AES Corporation.
+When coal power generation stopped in September 2023, it was the only remaining coal-fired power station operating in Northern Ireland, and it had a 560 megawatt (MW) capacity from dual coal and oil fuelled generators.
+The station once produced a third of the country's electricity, and was also one of County Antrim's top 100 employers in 2010 (or before).

+In 1992, the station was purchased by AES Corporation, as part of the privatisation of the state-owned Northern Ireland Electricity.
 In 2019 it was sold to a subsidiary of Energetický a průmyslový holding.

-It is the only coal-fired power station operating in Northern Ireland, and once produced a third of the country's electricity.
-It is also one of County Antrim's top 100 employers.